PolusAI/image-tools/visualization/ome-to-microjson-tool/README.md

-# Ome-to-microjson-plugin(v0.1.6)
+# Ome-to-microjson-plugin(0.1.7-dev0)

-This plugin generate a microjson of polygon coordinates of binary or label segmentations

-This plugin uses [MICROJSON](https://github.com/bengtl/microjson/tree/dev) python library to generate polygon encodings for each object (Region of Interest) of binary segmented image in microjson format which can be used in [RENDER UI](https://render.ci.ncats.io/?imageUrl=https://files.scb-ncats.io/pyramids/Idr0033/precompute/41744/x(00-15)_y(01-24)_p0(1-9)_c(1-5)/) application for visualization of microscopy images overlay with segmentations encodings.
+This plugin generates polygon coordinates (rectangle or encoding) for objects in binary or label images and extracts Nyxus features for each object, saving them in a JSON-based format using the [MICROJSON](https://github.com/bengtl/microjson/tree/dev) Python library.
+The output can be visualized in the [RENDER UI](https://render.ci.ncats.io/?imageUrl=https://files.scb-ncats.io/pyramids/Idr0033/precompute/41744/x(00-15)_y(01-24)_p0(1-9)_c(1-5)/) application, enabling overlay of segmentation encodings on microscopy images

 Currently this plugin supports two Polygon types
 1. rectangle